Deploying via Docker

 Docker is a tool for creating, deploying, and running applications using containers.
 Docker Compose is a tool for defining and running multi-container Docker applications.
 Docker provides a standardized, lightweight, execution environment that maintains all dependencies within it.
 It can be run on either physical or virtualized environments which are on-premise or in the cloud.
 For more information about docker, please see see the Docker website and Docker Documentation.

-The OpenIAM Docker deployment method enables you to set up an OpenIAM instance within a short time without needing to perform complex installation for different components and dependencies.
+The OpenIAM Docker deployment method enables you to deploy on OpenIAM using a series of pre-configured containers in a short amount of time without the complexity of deploying a series of dependencies.
 The simplified deployment method requires:

 - Installing the Docker software